membranefi/euroe-stablecoin/README.md

 This can be achieved in either of the following two ways:

-1. Add allowance for an address with the _minter_ user role to withdraw your tokens.
+1. Add allowance for an address with the _burner_ user role to withdraw your tokens.
 This allowance can be given either with a direct ERC-20 `approve` transaction to the contract or with a `permit` signature.
-The address with the _minter_ role burns the tokens.
+The address with the _burner_ role burns the tokens.
-1. Transfer tokens to an address with the _minter_ user role.
+1. Transfer tokens to an address with the _burner_ user role.
 That address then burns the tokens.

 Note that this functionality should be coordinated with the EURO Stablecoin project and only executed after an agreement.